-- 1. That I understand that I am being temporarily admitted to G.C. pending credentials checked above. - 2.
-That these credentials will be used in determining by eligibility for admission. - 3.
-That if I do not meet all entrance requirements, I will be required to withdraw and refunds will be made in accordance with the schedule outlined in the catalog. - 4.
-That the responsibility for securing these credentials rests entirely with me, and further, I understand that I will be suspended from classes if all required records are not on file in the office of the Registrar by the date shown above.
+Date DEADLINE 30 Days After Registration Complete College Transcript(s) Health Data Form Complete High School Record G.E.D.
+Scores Social Security Number A.C.T.
+Scores College e(s) or High School 1. y certify: That I understand that I am being tem credentials checked above. porarily admitted to G.C. pending 2.
+That these credentials will be used in mission. determining by eligibility for ad- 3.
+That if I do not meet all entrance re withdraw and refunds will be made outlined in the catalog.
+4. That the responsibility for securing the me, and further, I understand that I all required records are not on file in date shown above. will be suspended from classes if Signature of Student